This is a very common question with car buyers and owners.

 If you are still paying on your loan, you still have an outstanding balance, which might be more than your car is actually worth.
 This means you are “upside down” and would need additional cash, after the sale, to fully pay off your loan.
 Loan companies want to be paid in full immediately after the sale.
 They won’t allow you to continue to make payments on a car you no longer have.

 Even if you intend to sell your car, possibly because you can’t afford the high payments, and buy a cheaper car, you still have to pay off your old loan before you buy another car.
 And you can’t simply trade cars thinking it might lower your loan balance and payments.
+And you can’t simply transfer one loan to another.

 If you are not upside down

 Check with your bank or loan company to determine your current outstanding balance or “payoff.”
+Use Kelley Blue Book (KBB.com) to help determine the value of your car.

 How does it work?